meditationstuff/protocol_1/auxiliary.md

 counterexample:

-Find counterexamples to thoughts, beliefs, assertions, written content, things that other people say…
+Find counterexamples to thoughts, beliefs, assertions, written content, things that other people say...

 perspective-taking: